Sovereign Military Order of Malta: Name and insignia

-The Order has a large number of Priories, Sub-Priories, and National Associations around the world, but there also exist a number of organizations with similar-sounding names that are unrelated to the Order.
-These include a number of mimic orders, including Masonic and non-Catholic organizations.
+The Order of Malta comprises a large number of Priories, Sub-priories, and National Associations around the world, but there also exist various organizations with similar-sounding names that are unrelated to the Order.
+These include a number of mimic orders, such as masonic and non-Catholic organizations.

-The Order has two flags.
-The state flag is a rectangular flag with a red ground upon which there is a white Latin cross.
-The flag of the Order's works is a rectangular flag with a red ground upon which there is a white eight-pointed Maltese cross.
+The Order has two flags: the State Flag is rectangular with a red background, upon which there is a white Latin cross.
+The Flag of the Order's works is rectangular with a red background upon which there is a white eight-pointed Maltese cross.

-The Grand Master uses a rectangular flag with a red ground upon which there is a white eight-pointed Maltese cross, encircled by the Collar of the Order and surmounted by a crown.
+The Grand Master displays a rectangular flag with a red background, upon which there is a white eight-pointed Maltese cross, encircled by the Collar of the Order and surmounted by a crown.

-The coat-of-arms of the Order, gules a cross argent (a white/silver cross on a red field), are displayed in an oval shield surrounded by a rosary, all superimposed on a white eight-pointed cross and displayed under a princely mantle surmounted by a crown.
+The coat of arms of the Order, gules a cross argent (a white/silver cross on a red field), is most often depicted on an oval shield surrounded by a rosary, all superimposed on a white eight-pointed cross over a princely mantle surmounted by a crown.

-In the ecclesiastical heraldry of the Catholic Church, the Order of Malta is one of only two orders (along with the Order of the Holy Sepulchre) whose insignia may be displayed in a clerical coat of arms.
-(Laypersons have no such restriction.)
-The shield is surrounded with a silver rosary for professed knights, or for others the ribbon of their rank.
+In ecclesiastical heraldry of the Catholic Church, the Order of Malta is one of only two orders (along with the Order of the Holy Sepulchre) whose insignia may be displayed in a clerical coat of arms (laypersons having no such restriction).
+The shield is surrounded with a silver rosary for Professed Knights, or for others the ribbon of their rank.
 Some members may also display the Maltese cross behind their shield instead of the ribbon.

-In order to protect its heritage against fraud, the Order has legally registered sixteen versions of its names and emblems in some one hundred countries.
+To protect its heritage against fraud, the Order has legally registered sixteen versions of its names and emblems in some one hundred countries.